 Smith Lea has been actively involved in working towards improving cycling conditions in Toronto since 1993.
 She was a member of the Toronto City Cycling Network Planning Committee (1993-96), on the committee formed by the Regional Coroner of Toronto which met over a two-year period to prepare the research and analysis leading to the 1998 coroner’s report on Cycling Fatalities in Toronto, 1986-1996: Recommendations for Reducing Cycling Injuries and Death, provided input into the 2003 City of Toronto’s staff report: Toronto Bicycle/Motor-Vehicle Collision Study.
 In 2004 she was an expert witness in a court case in which a cyclist, injured by a parked car door opened suddenly in her path, won her lawsuit against the City of Toronto for failing to ensure that the roadway was safely designed for cyclists.
 In 2012 she was an advisor on the Toronto Public Health report: Improving Walking and Cycling in Toronto.

 She was the TCAT representative from 2007 to 2012 on the University of British Columbia’s Bicyclists Injuries and the Cycling Environment research team.
-Between 2012 and 2014 she was a member of the steering committee of the University of Toronto Sustainability Office “Cycling for All: An Urban Cycling Think and Do Tank”, and co-investigator with Dr. Paul Hess between 2013 and 2014 on the research project “Identifying and Overcoming Barriers to the Implementation of Active Transportation Policies“.
-Between 2014 and 2015 she was the project lead, collaborating with Dr. Raktim Mitra and Dr. Paul Hess, on “Understanding Complete Streets in the Greater Golden Horseshoe“.
+Between 2012 and 2014 she was a member of the steering committee of Dr. Beth Savan’s “Cycling for All: An Urban Cycling Think and Do Tank” at the University of Toronto Sustainability Office, and co-investigator with Dr. Paul Hess between 2013 and 2014 on the research project “Identifying and Overcoming Barriers to the Implementation of Active Transportation Policies“.
+Between 2014 and 2016 she was the project lead, collaborating with Dr. Raktim Mitra and Dr. Paul Hess, on “Understanding Complete Streets in the Greater Golden Horseshoe” and Complete Street Transformations in the Greater Golden Horseshoe.

 Smith Lea was one of the co-founders of Advocacy for Respect for Cyclists (1996-2005), a past board director and treasurer of the Community Bicycle Network (2002-2005) and a founding member and board director of Cycle Toronto (formerly Toronto Cyclists Union) through its first year of operation (2008-2009).